Debaditya-Som/Azure-Dream-Catcher/README.md

 ### Functionalities
 - **User Input Form**: Users can enter their sleep data: Sleep Duration, REM Sleep, and Heart Rate.
 - **Prediction**: The app predicts the quality of sleep as either "Good" or "Poor" based on the input data.
+- **Locate Nearest Clinics** : Locate nearest sleep clinics in an interactive map.
 - **Minimalistic Design**: The application is designed with simplicity in mind, featuring a clean and intuitive interface.

 ## Tech Stack
 - **Backend:**
   - Python (Flask)
   - Azure ML Workspace (for model training)
-  - Azure AI (for Sentiment Analysis)
+  - Azure AI Cognitive Services (for Sentiment Analysis)
 - **Frontend:**
   - React.js
   - Tailwind CSS